kevzy/gatsby-starter-foundation/src/content/pages/index.md

 ---
 Elevate Your Dreams

-Unlock global opportunities with ***Hasha T&T Consultants**!*
+Unlock global opportunities with ***Hasha T&T Consultants***!

-Specialized guidance for graduates and professionals.
-Navigate visas, immigration, and travel effortlessly.
-Trust our dedicated support.
+* Specialized guidance for all visa types.
+* Navigate visas, immigration, and travel effortlessly.
+* Trust our dedicated support.

+***Hasha T&T Consultants*** does not work, represent, or act on behalf of the Government of Kenya, any embassy, or consulate.

 We've mastered embassy and consulate dynamics.

 Your dreams, our expertise.
 Let's make it happen.

 ***Hasha T&T Consultants*** - Your Journey, Our Passion.

-**Hasha T & T is there for you.**